 Wetland Research and Exploration Permit Requirements

-We require a permit be obtained for any wetlands access.
+We require a permit be obtained for any wetland access.
 This permit allows us to keep track of how the wetland is being used by groups as well as alerting Campus Safety and Wetland staff to your presence.
 We will send you a permit that you should always keep with you during your visits.

 Research in the Wetland Restoration Area